cyplo/talks/networking-fundamentals/slides.md

 connection vs no connection

 * modern stack - trip of a request - talk
+* dns -> dns roots, gets ip, connects over tcp to predefined port, how does the server know which conneciton is which ? ports on the server side as well !

 ** nat, typical home network

 books to read: